 top of page

-Charlie Rogers - "Gateshead's very own Lowry"
+Charlie Rogers "Gateshead's very own Lowry"

 Our February 2024 event was a talk about relatively unknown local artist Charlie Rogers (1930-2020) who produced more than 100 paintings of Saltwell Park and lived a few minutes walk away in Westbourne Avenue.
-Brian Rankin, who gave the talk and is owner of Come View My Art Gallery at 122 Sheriff's Highway, Gateshead, started collecting works by Charlie Rogers a year ago and displays some of them at his premises.
+Brian Rankin, who gave the talk and is owner of Come View My Art Gallery at 122 Sheriff's Highway, Gateshead, started collecting works by Charlie Rogers and displays some of them at his premises.
 Rogers was a self-taught artist and only started painting while recuperating from a sports injury in the 1960s at the age of 34.

 Many of his paintings depict areas of Gateshead and Newcastle that have since been demolished.
 His works provide a fascinating historical record of streets, back lanes and buildings that we will never see again, such as the Avenue Bowling Pavilion that was destroyed by arsonists in 2022.